-8.1 The University uses an appropriate supplier to undertake Disclosure & Barring Service (DBS) checks on its behalf.
-The University's Human Resources department will keep records of checks and outcomes.
-All records are maintained in compliance with General Data ProtectionRegulation (GDPR) (2018).
+- 8.1 The University uses an appropriate supplier to undertake Disclosure & Barring Service (DBS) checks on its behalf.
+The University's People & Culture department will keep records of checks and outcomes.
+All records are maintained in compliance with General Data ProtectionRegulation (GDPR) (2018). - 8.2 Each of the PSOs will keep confidential records of any incidents and / or concerns raised under this guidance for their relevant area.
+These will be collated and reported anonymously in annual reporting to the Health & Safety Group.